Customer Segmentation: How to Effectively Segment Users & Clients

 The higher the average purchase value is, the more overall value the customer offers to your business.

 Those customers who make repeat or regular purchases from your business are invaluable.
-One tactic to consider is rewarding them with special, exclusive offers or promotions.
+One tactic to consider is rewarding them with exclusive offers or promotions.

 Needs-based Customer Segmentation